Denver Broncos vs. New York Jets NFL Week 3 Odds, Plays and Insights for September 26, 2021

 - Last season, the combined scoring went over the point total eight times in Denver's games.

-- Denver was 4-0 against the spread and 3-1 overall last season when the team scored over 28.6 points.
+- When Denver scored more than 28.6 points last year, it was 4-0 against the spread and 3-1 overall.

-- Denver was 2-3 against the spread and 1-4 overall when the team amassed more than 387.6 yards last season.
+- When Denver piled up more than 387.6 yards last season, the team was 2-3 against the spread and 1-4 overall.

-- The Broncos turned the ball over 13 more times (32 total) than the Jets forced a turnover (19) last year.

 Jets stats and trends

-- The Jets were an underdog by 11 points or more four times last year, and covered the spread in one of those contests.
+- The Jets covered the spread once when an underdog by 10.5 points or more last year (in four opportunities).

-- New York and its opponents combined to hit the over seven out of 16 times last year.
+- New York's games went over the point total seven out of 16 times last season.

-- New York was 2-1 against the spread and 0-3 overall last season when the team put up more than 27.9 points.
+- When New York put up more than 27.9 points last season, it was 2-1 against the spread and 0-3 overall.

 - The Jets turned the ball over 19 times last season, three more turnovers than the Broncos forced (16).